IN THIS ARTICLE

-UX Project FAQs
+UX Design Projects FAQs

-There is no set amount of time you should spend on a UX project.
+There is no set amount of time you should spend on UX design projects.
 However, make sure that the project is representative of your skills and abilities.
 If it is a smaller project, include all of your work, from UX design research to user testing.
 If it’s a larger project, focus on highlighting the most critical aspects.
 Remember, the goal is to show off your skills and abilities, so make sure the project represents your best work.

 How Should You Collect Feedback on Your Project?

 When you are finished with your UX design projects, it is important to collect and implement feedback based on key performance indicators you’ve set.
 This will help you improve, and demonstrates that you can implement constructive criticism.

 Get some volunteers—a partner, a UI designer, friends, or family—and ask them to look at your portfolio.
 Then you can tweak your projects based on their feedback.
 Storytelling and taking the viewer/reader through the journey and rationalizing the decision making (ie why did they choose certain methodologies, what challenges did they face, etc) is hugely valuable.